SirToffski/Asciidoctor-Resume-Template/README.md

 ## Structure
 - cv.adoc is the resume template itself
 - cv_exported.pdf is the template exported to PDF.
 Showcases the final look
-- cv_exported.html is is the template exported to HTML.
+- cv_exported.html is the template exported to HTML.

 ## Notes
 It is not necessary to have Asciidoctor installed as a standalone application.
 The template works well with [VSCode](https://github.com/microsoft/vscode) / [VSCodium](https://github.com/VSCodium/vscodium) + [Asciidoctor plugin](https://github.com/asciidoctor/asciidoctor-vscode).